vielhuber/chefcookie/README.md

                         };
                         cc.loadJs('https://www.google.com/recaptcha/api.js?onload=captchaCallback&amp;render=explicit');

+                        /*
-                        /* example: if you don't want the logic to be in here, just resolve() and use waitFor outside this file */ resolve();
+                        important: always call resolve to show that the script fully has loaded! if you don't want the accept logic to be inside this function, only call resolve() and use waitFor outside this function to fire further actions */ resolve();

                         /* some other helpers */